faierye/Bank-Management-System/README.md

 Troubleshooting
 •	Issue: Unable to log in.
   Solution: Make sure to enter your correct contact number and password.
-If you have forgotten your password or number, check the text file.
+If you have forgotten your password or number and if you already had account, then check the text file.
+If not, then create a new one.

 •	Issue: Failed to deposit or withdraw
 	Solution: Make sure to enter a valid amount and check your account if you have sufficient balance for withdrawals or deposit.